AI Impact on UX Design

 AI Cannot Interpret Human Emotions and Behaviour

 AI analyses user behaviour but does not understand human emotions or psychological nuances.
-Subtle non-verbal cues — frustration, delight, hesitation — are difficult for AI to detect reliably.
-UX research often requires empathetic listening and real-world observation.
-A confused expression, a moment of hesitation, or an intuitive reaction can reveal pain points that raw data will miss entirely.
+Subtle non-verbal cues — frustration, delight, hesitation, confusion — are difficult for AI to detect reliably.
+UX research often requires empathetic listening and real-world observation: a confused expression, a moment of hesitation before clicking, or an intuitive reach toward an unexpected part of the screen can reveal pain points that raw behavioural data will miss entirely.

 It Does Not Understand Specific User Needs

-AI-generated designs frequently add components that were not requested.
-Ask for a settings page and it may include a 'delete account' button unprompted.
+AI-generated designs frequently add components that were not requested — a 'delete account' button on a settings page, a subscription offer on a checkout confirmation screen, a social sharing module on a B2B dashboard.
 AI lacks the contextual judgment to distinguish what is required from what is merely common.
-A UX designer carefully structures every layout based on user journeys and business goals — AI cannot replicate that decision-making.
+A UX designer carefully structures every layout based on specific user journeys, specific business goals, and specific client constraints — none of which exist in AI's training data at the individual project level.

 It Cannot Adapt to Brand Systems